Edragon/edragon.github.io/Tech-dat/interactive-dat/button-dat/button-dat.md

 ## turtle button

 - normally all manually tested
+- Still has low rate that the button has no response while pushing
+- issue still analyzing but not a big problem, we tested all the buttons before shipping

 ![](2026-01-25-15-05-12.png)